Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/code/02_modeling/02_model_creation/ReadMe.md

 ### Objective

 The [companion script](3_Train_Neural_Entity_Extractor_GPU.py) describes how you can use [Keras](https://keras.io/) with [TensorFlow](https://www.tensorflow.org/) backend to train a deep neural network for entity recognition.
-We demonstrate how we can use the Word Embeddings generated previously to initialize the embedding layer of the neural network.
+We demonstrate how we can use the word embeddings extracted previously to initialize the embedding layer of the neural network.
+The main hypothesis of this work is that the incorporating of word embeddings as features into a deep learning model could help to recognize unseen or very rare drug mentions in the training set.
 The task at hand is to identity drug and disease mentions in a given text.
-We are using an auto labeled dataset which is the combination of SemEval 2013 - Task 9.1 (Drug Recognition) and BioCreative V CDR task corpus.
+We are using an auto-labeled dataset which is the combination of SemEval 2013 - Task 9.1 (Drug Recognition) and BioCreative V CDR task corpus.

 This Python script runs locally on an [NC6 Windows Data Science VM](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro) by Azure which has a single GPU, for more information about pricing, [click here](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/#n-series).